Sylvia Rhone: Early life and education

-Born in Philadelphia, Pennsylvania on March 11, 1952, and raised in Harlem, New York, Rhone has cited her early exposure to seminal R&B shows at the Apollo Theatre as pivotal to her belief in music as an inspirational force.
-She cited influences in R&B such as Aretha Franklin and Ella Fitzgerald.
-In addition to R&B, Rhone also enjoyed rock music through artists like Jimi Hendrix and Janis Joplin.
-Accepted at the Wharton School at the University of Pennsylvania, Rhone graduated with a B.S. in Economics.
+Born in Philadelphia, Pennsylvania on March 11,1952, and raised in Harlem, New York, Rhone said her attendance at R&B shows at the Apollo Theatre was central to her belief that music is an inspirational force, as were artists including Aretha Franklin, Ella Fitzgerald, Jimi Hendrix and Janis Joplin.

+Rhone attended the Wharton School at the University of Pennsylvania and graduated with a BS in Economics.